 Patients with life-threatening (anaphylactic) reactions should:

-- Carry (and know how to use) an adrenaline autoinjector (EpiPen or Anapen).
-Adrenaline acts as a natural "antidote" to some of the chemicals released during severe allergic reactions.
-This is the only medicine able to counteract the dangerous effects of anaphylaxis.
-Medications taken orally, such as antihistamines or steroids, have no effect on the immediate and dangerous effects of anaphylaxis.
+- Carry (and know how to use) an adrenaline autoinjector (e.g. EpiPen).
+Adrenaline acts as a natural antidote to some of the chemicals released during severe allergic reactions.
+This is the only medicine able to counteract the dangerous symptoms of anaphylaxis.
+Medications taken orally, such as antihistamines or steroids, have no effect on the immediate and dangerous symptoms of anaphylaxis.
 Adrenaline should be considered as First Aid for the treatment of anaphylaxis.

-- Subjects who have a history of hypotensive anaphylaxis following a sting and those exposed in remote areas may need additional supplies of adrenaline beyond that available from the single EpiPen subsidized under the current Australian PBS Authority Scheme (Brown, Blackman et al, 2004).
+Subjects who have a history of hypotensive anaphylaxis following a sting and those exposed in remote areas may need additional supplies of adrenaline beyond that available from the current Australian PBS Authority Scheme (Brown, Blackman et al, 2004).

-- Even if the adrenaline autoinjector has been highly effective at relieving symptoms, patients should seek emergency medical care without delay.
-Subjects who have had a serious allergic reaction should be held at medical care under continuous observation for at least four (4) hours after resolution of all abnormal symptoms and signs (with the exception of the local reaction at the sting site).
+Even if the adrenaline autoinjector has been highly effective at relieving symptoms, patients should seek emergency medical care without delay.
+Patients who have had an anaphylactic reaction should be medically observed for at least four (4) hours after the last dose of adrenaline.

 Use of ancillary medication